Garibaldi Provincial Park

 - Warning: Thieves have been known to operate in the Rubble Creek and Elfin Lakes parking lots, targeting vehicles and personal property of park users.
 Be sure you remove all valuables from your vehicle prior to leaving it unattended, and leave unnecessary belongings at home.
 If you have any information regarding these incidents, please contact Squamish RCMP at 604-892-6100.

 - Avalanche and glacier hazards exist in Garibaldi Provincial Park.
-Only experienced groups who, practiced in crevasse rescue and who are properly roped, should venture onto snowfields and glaciers.
+Only experienced groups who are practiced in crevasse rescue and who are properly roped, should venture onto snowfields and glaciers.

 - Use extra caution and assess before crossing creeks/bodies of water